block/goose/docs/guidance/using-goosehints.md

 >[!TIP]
 > **Developer toolkit required**
 >
-> To make use of the hints file, you need to have the `developer` toolkit enabled.
+> To make use of the hints file, you need to have the `developer` toolkit [enabled](https://block.github.io/goose/plugins/using-toolkits.html).

 This guide will walk you through creating and using your `.goosehints` file to streamline your workflow with custom instructions and context.

 ## Creating your `.goosehints` file
 You can place a `.goosehints` file in your current working directory or globally at `~/.config/goose/.goosehints`.
 This file can include any repeated instructions or contextual details relevant to your projects.

-A good time to consider adding a `.goosehints` file is when you find your self repeating prompts, or providing the same kind of instructions multiple times.
+A good time to consider adding a `.goosehints` file is when you find yourself repeating prompts, or providing the same kind of instructions multiple times.

+### Setting up hints

-The `.goosehints` file follows [jinja templating rules][jinja-guide], so you can leverage templating to insert file contents or variables.
-You can also add instructions in natural language.
+The `.goosehints` file supports natural language and also follows [jinja templating rules][jinja-guide], so you can leverage templating to insert file contents or variables.

-### Setting Rules

-Some rules you can define for Goose to follow:
+Here are some ways people have used hints to provide additional context for Goose to follow:

 - **Decision-Making**: Specify if Goose should autonomously make changes or confirm actions with you first.

 - **Validation Routines**: Provide test cases or validation methods that Goose should perform to ensure changes meet project specifications.

 - **Feedback Loop**: Include steps that allow Goose to receive feedback and iteratively improve its suggestions.

 - **Point to more detailed documentation**: Indicate important files like `README.md`, `CONTRIBUTING.md`, or others that Goose should consult for detailed explanations.

-Example:
+Like prompts, this is not an extensive list to shape your `.goosehints` file.
+You can include as much context as you need.

+Example `.goosehints file`:

 ```jinja
 This is a simple example JavaScript web application that uses the Express.js framework.
 View [Express documentation](https://expressjs.com/) for extended guidance.